gazebosim/docs/ros_installation.md

 [Fortress](https://community.gazebosim.org/t/ignition-fortress-release/1127) as
 examples.

-Additionally, navigating through the different releases of Gazebo in the top right corner of the [Gazebo documentation page](https://gazebosim.org/docs) there is a left menu entry called "Feature Comparison" that provides comparison against gazebo-classic features.
+Additionally, when navigating through the different versions of Gazebo there is a menu item called "[Feature Comparison](https://gazebosim.org/docs/garden/comparison)" which provides a comparison with the features of Gazebo-Classic.
+In the top right corner of the [Gazebo documentation page](https://gazebosim.org/docs) the specific Gazebo version to compare with can be selected.